Estudiantes de Río Cuarto

-Asociación Atlética Estudiantes (usually known as Estudiantes de Río Cuarto) is an Argentinian sports club located in the city of Río Cuarto, Córdoba Province.
-Although many sports are practised at the club, it is mostly known for its football team, which currently plays in the Primera Nacional, the 2nd level of the Argentine football league system.
+Asociación Atlética Estudiantes, mostly known as Estudiantes de Río Cuarto is an Argentine sports club located in the city of Río Cuarto, Córdoba Province.
+Although many sports are practised at the club, it is mostly known for its football team, which currently plays in the Argentine Primera División after achieving promotion in 2025.

-First Division
+Apart from football, other sports practised at the club are basketball, field hockey, futsal, tennis, and artistic gymnastics.

+History

+The club was established on 21 September 1912 by a group of students of "Colegio Nacional nº 1", in the city of Río Cuarto.
-Estudiantes played at the highest level of Argentine football on 3 consecutive occasions, having qualified to play the Campeonato Nacional in 1983, 1984 and 1985.

-In 1983 Estudiantes was eliminated at the first stage failing to win a single game.
-Next year Estudiantes was eliminated at the first round stage by finishing 3rd in their group of 4 teams.
-The squad won its first game at the highest level and also achieved a draw against River Plate.
+Estudiantes played at the highest level of Argentine football, Primera División, on 3 consecutive occasions, having qualified to play the Nacional championship in 1983, 1984 and 1985.
+In its debut season in 1983, the team was eliminated after finishing 4th. of 4 teams (Talleres de Córdoba and Ferro Carril Oeste qualified to second stage).
+In 1984, Estudiantes was eliminated at the first stage, finishing 3rd in their group of 4 teams.
+The squad also achieved a 2–2 draw against River Plate, winning only one game v.
+Entre Ríos' Atlético Uruguay.

-In 1985 Estudiantes finished 2nd in its group, qualifying to the next stage.
-During the group stage the team faced Boca Juniors, achieving a 1–1 tie in the first match, although the Xeneize then defeated Estudiantes 7–1 in the return fixture.
-In the 2nd stage Estudiantes would be finally eliminated by San Martín de Tucumán.
+Estudiantes made their best campaign in Primera in 1985, finishing 2nd in its group and therefore qualifying to the next stage.
+During the group stage the team faced Boca Juniors, achieving a 1–1 tie in the first match although the Xeneizes then easily defeated them 7–1 in the return fixture.
+In the 2nd stage Estudiantes would be finally eliminated by San Martín de Tucumán (2–4 on aggregate).